 On March 23, 2009, four armed men kidnapped Pulitzer Prize-winning photographer Lynsey Addario along with three other Western journalists in the eastern Libyan city of Ajdabiya.
 The journalists were on their way to the city of Tobruk to cover the advance of Libyan rebel forces against forces loyal to Muammar Gaddafi.

-See also Photo Scavenger Hunt For Kids
+See also Photo Poses For Guys

 The kidnappers took the journalists to a house in the town of Brega, where they were held for six days.
 During that time, the journalists were beaten and threatened with execution.
 On March 29, they were released and driven to the Egyptian border.